-- 1. Elimination: Employers should consider the temporary suspension or elimination of risky activities where adequate controls could not provide sufficient protection for employees. - 2.
+- 1. Elimination: Employers should consider the temporary suspension or elimination of risky activities where adequate controls could not provide sufficient protection for employees.
+Examples include: - 1.
+Limiting or eliminating in-person learning, - 2.
+Limiting gatherings by location (outdoors), and scale - 3.
+Limiting or eliminating in-person recreational and/or sporting events. - 2.
 Engineering Controls: Employers should consider appropriate controls to contain and/or remove the infectious agent, prevent the agent from being spread, or isolate the worker from the infectious agent.
-Examples of engineering controls include: - i.
-Mechanical Ventilation such as local exhaust ventilation, for example: - · Local hood; and - · Local duct. - ii.
-General Ventilation, for example: - Increasing the percentage of fresh air introduced into air handling systems; - · Avoiding air recirculation; - Utilize air filters with rating of Minimum Efficiency Reporting Value (MERV) 13 or higher, if compatible with the HVAC system(s).
+Examples of engineering controls include: - Mechanical Ventilation such as local exhaust ventilation, for example: - · Local duct. - a.
+General Ventilation, for example: - Increasing the percentage of fresh air introduced into air handling systems; - Avoiding air recirculation; - Utilize air filters with rating of Minimum Efficiency Reporting Value (MERV) 13 or higher, if compatible with the HVAC system(s).
 If MERV-13 or higher filters are not compatible with the HVAC system(s), use filters with the highest compatible filtering efficiency for the HVAC system(s); - If fans are used in the facility, arrange them so that air does not blow directly from one worker to another.
-Remove personal fans as necessary but keep heat hazards in mind and address in other methods if appropriate; - · Air purifiers - iii.
-Natural Ventilation, for example: - Opening outside windows and doors; - Opening windows on one side of the room to let fresh air in and installing window exhaust fans on the opposite side of the room so that they exhaust air outdoors; - Automatic disinfection systems such as ultraviolet light disinfection systems; - Install cleanable barriers such as partitions and clear plastic sneeze/cough guards; - Install additional timeclocks to avoid overcrowding.
-Consider touch free options; - Modify the alignment of workstations, including along assembly lines, so that workers are at separated in all directions (e.g., side to side and when facing one another).
-Use markings and signs to remind workers to remain at their designated stations; and - Install hand washing or sanitizing stations throughout facility.
+Remove personal fans as necessary but keep heat hazards in mind and address in other methods if appropriate; and - · Air purifiers. - 3.
+Natural Ventilation, for example: - · Opening outside windows and doors; and - Opening windows on one side of the room to let fresh air in and installing window exhaust fans on the opposite side of the room so that they exhaust air outdoors. - Automatic disinfection systems such as ultraviolet light disinfection systems. - Install cleanable barriers such as partitions and clear plastic sneeze/cough guards. - Establish entry to building protocols that are contactless. - Install hand washing or sanitizing stations throughout facility.